GoogleCloudPlatform/cloud-hackathons/hacks/media-on-gcp/README.md

 - Challenge 5: Video JS Player
   - Clone Git hub repo for VideoJS Player
   - Publish to Cloud Run
+  - Edit the code of the website and deploy the updated version (optional)

 - Challenge 6: View your live channel.